Minority games played by arbitrageurs on the energy market: The Energy Market in Terms of Minority Games

-{\bf The agents.} Our agents are the players of the minority games.
-They represent BRP-parties, but do not behave like general traders (whose aim is to trade such that upcoming or existing imbalances get balanced, while profiting from regular trade of energy).
+{\bf Agents, the players of the game.} Our agents are the players of the minority games.
+They represent BRP-parties, but do not share all activities of general traders (whose aim is to trade such that upcoming or existing imbalances get balanced, while profiting from regular trade of energy).
 Our agents are arbitrageurs with two possible decisions $a_i=\pm1$.
 According to our convention, for $a_i=+1$, the agent sells energy on the intraday market, while not feeding enough power into the grid.
 (This should mimic a situation where the agent tries to buy reserve energy at a price $R<I$ and trades energy on the intraday market as an uncovered sale.)
-For $R<I$, his payoff per unit of power\footnote{His total payoff is given by $w_i \times u_i$.} $u_i$ given by
+For $R<I$, his payoff per unit of power\footnote{His total payoff is given by $w_i \times u_i$.} $u_i$, given by

 will be positive, for $I<R$ and otherwise the same behavior, his payoff will be negative.
-The decision $a_i=-1$ represents a situation, in which the agent buys energy on the intraday market and feeds too much energy into the grid.
+In contrast, the decision $a_i=-1$ represents a situation, in which the agent buys energy on the intraday market and feeds too much energy into the grid.
 This is beneficial (detrimental) for him if $I<R$ ($I>R$), leading to $u_i>0$ ($u_i<0$), respectively.
-Independently of whether the agent has a positive or negative payoff his decisions can contribute to an imbalance of the market.
+Independently of whether the agent has a positive or negative payoff, his decisions can contribute to an imbalance of the market.

 If we term the total imbalance or shortage of power, caused by the actions of all agents, ``arbitrage'' $A$, the arbitrage is given as